Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/VisualEffectComponent.md

 ## How to create a Visual Effect

-In order to create a Visual Effect, you can manually add the component via the Add Component Menu in the Inspector or in the menu : Component / Effects / Visual Effect.
+In order to create a Visual Effect, you can manually add the component via the Add Component Menu in the Inspector or in the menu : Component / Effects / Visual Effect, then Click the **New** Button, next to the Asset Template property Field : after saving the new Visual Effect Graph asset, the visual effect graph window will open the newly created asset.

 You can also create a complete Game Object holding a Visual Effect Component by using the GameObject menu under the Category Visual Effects and Selecting Visual Effect.